RamyMawal/RamyMawal/README.md

-- 👋 Hi, I’m @RamySec
+- 👋 Hi, I’m @RamyMawal
-- 👀 I’m interested in Information Security and Software engineering
+- 👀 I’m interested in Computational Intelligence & Software engineering
-- 🌱 I’m currently learning associate cloud engineering along with OOP Java
+- 🌱 Currently learning Backend Development with C# and .NET
+- 🏙️ Junior Backend Developer with ECOM-LTD
 - 📫 You can find me on my Gmail or through Linkedin

 <!---